thorannath/bankapp/README.md

 View,
 Controller.

-Created ajax api calls from view to controller and recieving data from the mysql local db
+Created ajax api calls from view to controller and recieving data from the mysql local db using models